 I’ve loved baking since I was a child

-I’ve been baking since I were nine years old and I found my mothers blue baking book.
-This is a book that was probably in every home in the 1970’s in Denmark.
-One day after school I grabbed the book and followed on the the recipes.
-I don’t remember what recipe it was, but I do remember my Mom being excited about coming home to something home baked and possible less excited about the near-exploded kitchen.
+I’ve been baking since I was nine years old and I found my mother’s blue baking book.
+This is a book that was probably in every home in the 1970s in Denmark.
+One day after school I grabbed the book and followed the recipes.
+I don’t remember what recipe it was, but I do remember my Mom being excited about coming home to something home-baked and possibly less excited about the near-exploded kitchen.

 Since then I’ve baked a myriad of things.
-Layer cakes, bundts, cakes, muffins and buns for my and my kids birthdays.
+Layer cakes, bundts, cakes, muffins, and buns for my and my kid’s birthdays.
 Every kind of bread for everyday use.
-The last year I’ve become pretty obsessed with sourdough and I’ve taught myself to make the most delicious breads with just three ingredients (flour, water and salt).
+The last year I’ve become pretty obsessed with sourdough and I’ve taught myself to make the most delicious bread with just three ingredients (flour, water, and salt).

 You need an active sourdough starter

 To bake this bread, you will need to have an active sourdough starter.
-You are in luck though, because I have made my own guide to how to you make your own sourdough starter right in your own kitchen.
+You are in luck though, because I have made my own guide on how to make your own sourdough starter right in your own kitchen.